amit1884/customer-details-portal/README.md

 3. After successful installation of packages, run the command `npm start`.
 4. Once the server starts, it will open in  browser at the URL: [http://localhost:3000](http://localhost:3000).

+## Project Feature

+1. Paginated customer list on left.
+2. Images change after every 10 seconds for a specific customer.
+3. On selecting new user, image refetched for new set of images.